 Meet Cindy Alpert Saad

-Saad is known primarily for her wire sculpture necklaces that excite the senses with whimsical twists of silver encircling stunning pieces of art glass, blister pearls and semi-precious gemstones.
-She has been recognized throughout the Southeast for this work, receiving invitations into prestigious, juried art exhibitions and galleries and has maintained quite a following.
+Known primarily for her wire sculpture jewelry, Saad's necklaces excite the senses with their whimsical twists of silver encircling stunning pieces of art glass, blister pearls or semi-precious gemstones.
+Recognized throughout the Southeast for her work, she's received invitations into many prestigious juried art exhibitions and galleries and has maintained quite a following.
 It's not unusual for patrons wearing her neckalces to be stopped on the street with excitement and inquiry about her jewelry.
 It's that kind of feedback that fuels her passion for creating more.

 Created largely in the abstract, Saad’s paintings captivate with their bold colors and unconventional arrangements.
 She works spontaneously, painting layers on top of layers, then cutting or lifting paint through the layers with various tools, business cards or whatever is handy, as each takes on a different personality.
-For one who majored in Sociology and studied anthropology, Saad says " I often feel like I'm on an excavation, as color and movement guide her through to the finished piece.
-The resulting rich textures and complex composition arouse the senses and the imagination.
-Each viewer comes away with a different interpretation.
+For one who majored in Sociology and studied anthropology, Saad says " I often feel like I'm on an excavation, as color and movement guide me through to the finished piece."
+The resulting rich textures and complex compositions arouse the senses and imagination and allow each viewer to come away with a different interpretation.

 With photography, the artist is drawn to contemporary, upscale settings and unusual landscapes.
 She finds these places energizing and tries to capture that energy as she plays with color and special effects on her computer.

 Saad enjoys working with clients on commission pieces for weddings, anniversaries and special occasions and can be contacted through this website.
 A former model and human resource professional, she now devotes full-time to her art.